that0n3guy/VM-Template-Scripts/README.md

 ###change_username.sh
 A bash script that allows you to a linux username and deletes the root password (so you can't login via ssh)

+You must be logged out of the user you want to rename, its easiest to run this as root (to login to root you need to first set a root password: sudo passwd)